-Acknowledged for his “boundless knowledge” as a contributor to Young, Summers & Corker on Abuse of Process in Criminal Proceedings (Bloomsbury, 3rd ed.), Craig is instructed in cases requiring a wide breadth of legal expertise, providing detailed case analysis and forensic preparation as well as effective presentation in court.
+Acknowledged for his “boundless knowledge” as a contributor to Young, Summers & Corker on Abuse of Process in Criminal Proceedings (Bloomsbury, 3rd ed.), Craig is instructed in cases requiring a wide breadth of legal expertise.

 He has appeared in a seminal case before the European Court of Human Rights, conducted leave proceedings before the UK Supreme Court and is regularly instructed in serious and complex criminal cases before the Court of Appeal and at trial.